loftwah/shop.grindmodecypher.com/wp-content/plugins/woocommerce-pdf-invoices-packing-slips/readme.txt

 6. Set shop name, address, header logo, etc.

 == Changelog ==

+= 2.9.0 =
+* New: Setting to log document generation time & context to order notes
+* New: template hooks 'wpo_wcpdf_before_footer' and 'wpo_wcpdf_after_footer'
+* New: Save and Cancel buttons for the Document Data metabox
+* Fix: Fallback to bundled fonts when temporary folder is not writable
+* Fix: empty first page under specific conditions
+* Fix: HTML line breaks and special characters in invoice notes
+* Fix: Allow setting document date prior to generating it
+* Fix: variable not set for filename
+* Fix: ensure unique filename in case order number or document number not accessible
+* Fix: Fallback if no template is selected
+* Translations: Added hints for translators, use numbered placeholders
+* Translations: Added Arabic (thanks to [Nabil Moqbel](https://profiles.wordpress.org/nabilmoqbel/))

 = 2.8.3 =
 * New: Allow filtering action button classes